-The extraordinary people, places, events and ideas of the Age of Revolution are a great stimulus for artworks, creative writing, film and performance.
+The extraordinary people, places, events and ideas of the Age of Revolution are a great stimulus for artworks, creative writing, film, performance and digital makes.

 Please check back here over the coming months to see what’s new.